scala-ide/scala-ide/README.md

 ## Using:

 sbt-remote-control and plugin-profiles need to be deployed locally.
-Furthermore the classpath variables `M2_REPO` and `IVY2_REPO` need to exist.

 To deploy sbt-remote-control locally, clone the `https://github.com/sbt/sbt-remote-control` project, check out the right commit (the hash is part of the version number in the top `pom.xml`) and run `sbt publishM2`.